($764) Cost to ship a car from Grand Rapids, MI to New York City, NY

 The time of the year

-Car shipping prices fluctuate with the seasons and the weather in both Grand Rapids and New York City.
+Seasonal demand and weather conditions in both Grand Rapids and New York City can impact car shipping prices.

 August, July and June are the most most advisable months to move in Grand Rapids, while January and December are the least comfortable months.